Avera Mengistu: Organizations

 In May 2017, Human Rights Watch issued a report condemning Hamas for holding Mengistu and Hisham al-Sayed, another Israeli, incommunicado, calling on the group to "officially and unconditionally disclose" whether it was holding the men and to free them unless "a credible legal basis" for holding them could be provided.
 In its report, Human Rights Watch wrote that both men had histories of mental health problems.
 The report also said that although the Hamas military wing had referred to both men as soldiers, Mengistu had been deemed "unfit for [military] service" by the IDF and al-Sayed had been discharged three months after he volunteered in 2008 as "incompatible for service".
 The report added that photos of the men in military uniforms circulated by Hamas appeared to have been "photoshopped".
 When the report was released, Sarah Leah Whitson, director of the Middle East and North Africa division of Human Rights Watch, said "Hamas's refusal to confirm its apparent prolonged detention of men with mental health conditions and no connection to the hostilities is cruel and indefensible.
 No grievance or objective can justify holding people incommunicado and bartering over their fates."

 Release

 Mengistu was released from Hamas's captivity in Gaza on February 22, 2025, as part of the first phase of the 2025 Gaza war ceasefire.
-He then spent five months undergoing treatment in Ichilov Hospital, before being released from the hospital on July 22, 2025.
+He then spent five months undergoing physical and psychiatric treatment in Ichilov Hospital, before being released from the hospital on July 22, 2025.
+His family stated that he would be moved to sheltered accommodations adapted to his needs.